|Parker Whedon obituary

 A while later, hunting in the same area, Bruce failed to come in, and I went through the same procedures again to advertise his loss, but no one called this time and a few months went by.
 One day after work my old friend drove me 30 miles to Lamcaster to get my car from the repair shop.
 On the way back about halfway home in the grassy median I saw Bruce (he was a wonderful turkey dog) and did a u-turn back toward Bruce lying in the grass, stopped short, got out, squatted down and encouraged him to come to me, which he did slowly and sheepishly.
 I picked him up, put him in the car, drove back to where Tom, mystified, had parked on the shoulder of the highway, and told him that I had found Bruce!
 We then went to my apartment, took Bruce in and proceeded to call Tom Jr, who was my best hunting buddy and celebrate and rejoice with him over the great event.
 While I was talking to young Tom and telling him all that had happened, Bruce, lying at my feet, turned over onto his back, and he was a female!
 They say love is blind."
 Parker

-and I hunted an area without striking a track, and drove
+afternoon Peaches and I hunted an area without striking a track, and

-to another area about 2 miles away.
-It wasn't long before
+drove to another area about 2 miles away.
+It wasn't long before she

-went out of hearing.
-It was getting late, so I went back
+up and she went out of hearing.
+It was getting late, so I went back to

 It soon began to sleet and I returned later that night to get her, but no luck and I went home and set the clock to get up before daylight and drive back those 80 miles to my jacket.
 It was still sleeting and Peaches was not there.
 I decided to go as far as I could in the direction she had been running, which carried me across a paved road into a different area of woods, where I stopped and blew my hunting horn to which she was trained to respond.
 In the distance I heard some mournful howling and began running toward it.
 When I got within sight of the spot where I had first parked the car on the previous afternoon, Peaches came running out to meet me.
 Never was there a more joyous, if tearful, reunion between a man and his dog!"
 Parker